 EJN reserves the right to disqualify applicants from consideration if they have been found to have engaged in unethical or improper professional conduct.

-We plan to issue grants in January 2023 with the expectation that all stories will be published by the end of March at the latest.
-Applicants should consider this timeline when drafting their workplan.
+We plan to issue grants of approximately $1,200 each by late February 2023 with the expectation that all stories will be published by November 30, 2023 at the latest.
+Applicants should consider this timeline when drafting their work plan.

 Safety: We encourage reporters to follow best practices for Covid-19 when out in the field so you do not endanger yourself or the people you’re interviewing.
 If needed, you should include any Covid-related costs, such as tests or personal protective equipment, in your budget.

 Language of publication: Stories can be produced in any language.
+We encourage stories that are produced in local languages for local audiences.
 However, applicants who intend to write or produce stories in their local language need to also include an English translation.
 Please include the cost for translation in the budget, if necessary.

 Story budget: All applicants are required to provide a detailed budget with justification for the amount requested using the template provided below.
-We ask that the budgets be reasonable and account for costs necessary for reporting, such as travel and accommodation.
-Please also note on your budget form if you are receiving funding from any other donors for the story.
+We ask that the budgets be reasonable and account for costs necessary for reporting, such as travel, accommodation, translation and data visualization.

-Generally speaking, applications with smaller budgets will be more competitive, but we will consider larger grant amounts for stories using innovative, collaborative or investigative approaches that may be more resource-intensive and time-consuming.
+We will consider larger grant amounts for stories using innovative approaches that may be more resource-intensive and time-consuming.

-We expect that proposals will largely reflect what equipment the applicant already has access to (including cameras, drones, lighting, tripods, etc.) and will not consider budgets that heavily focus on procuring new equipment.
+We expect that proposals will largely reflect what equipment the applicant already has access to (including cameras, drones, lighting, tripods, etc.) and will not consider budgets that heavily focus on purchasing new equipment.

-Acknowledgement of EJN support: Published stories and/or broadcasts must disclose EJN support by including this tagline: "This story was produced with support from Internews’ Earth Journalism Network as part of the Mediterranean Media Initiative."
+Acknowledgement of EJN support: Published stories and/or broadcasts must disclose EJN support by including this tagline: “This story was produced with support from Internews’ Earth Journalism Network.”

-Republication rights: Those who are awarded grants are free to publish or broadcast their stories first in their affiliated media as long as Internews’ EJN, its partners and the grant funder, Adessium Foundation are also given rights to edit, publish, broadcast and distribute them freely.
+Republication rights: Those who are awarded grants are free to publish or broadcast their stories first in their affiliated media as long as Internews’ EJN, its partners and the grant funder are also given rights to edit, publish, broadcast and distribute them freely.

 Applicants should consider the following points when devising their story proposals.